pturegano/pturegano/README.md

 <h3 align="center">I am a software engineer</h3>

-- 🔭 I’m currently working as Service Engineer [Microsoft Advertising](https://about.ads.microsoft.com)
+- 🔭 I’m currently working as Service Engineer at [Microsoft Advertising](https://about.ads.microsoft.com)
 - I have a personal blog page -> [carrerdedalt.net](https://carrerdedalt.net/)
 - I'm here to expand my network and collaborate in nice initiativies
 - I wrote my first program in Basic in the amazing **Amstrad CPC 464** 30 years ago.